 1. It’s more than just not being able to walk.
-Sometimes kind people want to make themselves feel better about their loved one being a paraplegic.
+Kind people want to make themselves feel better about their loved one being a paraplegic.
 So they say things like, “Well, he can do everything else.
 He just can’t walk.”

 2. Because of frequent catheing (putting a tube in to express urine), urinary tract infections are common.
-My husband, Arthur, probably has one every 6 weeks.
+My husband, Arthur, has one every 6 weeks or so.
 They give him fevers, chills, night sweats.
-And each time a stronger medication to knock it out.
-He’s sick for several days when he has a UTI he stays in bed.
+And each time a stronger medication is needed to knock it out.
+He’s sick in bed for several days when he has a UTI.
 This weakens him and he needs to build up his strength again.
 So he must have patience with himself and as his caregiver, I must also have patience with the process.

 3. They fall periodically.
 Recently on the way to meet me at a function, my husband fell twice while navigating speed bumps in a parking lot that wasn’t set up for wheelchair use.
 Ideally, a paraplegic is strong enough to get him/herself back in the wheelchair.
 But not everyone is strong enough.
 And having metal rods in your spine limits range of motion.

 He’s fallen while going up a ramp onto the sidewalk, he’s fallen because he leaned forward too far in his wheelchair and was top heavy, he’s fallen transferring from wheelchair to the commode.
 Sometimes a neighbor helps, sometimes a stranger, occasionally he calls the paramedics.
 It’s a jarring experience and can set him back a day or more.

 It’s a good idea to have a backup plan like a device that will detect a fall or has a button that the paraplegic can push.
 My husband keeps his phone handy all the time.

 4. The family may not support your independence.
 My goal was to help my husband be as independent as possible.
 That meant learning to go shopping by himself, learning to cook and learning to drive again using his hands instead of his feet.